MuttakiIslamBismoyBracu18/DNR_Oak_Wilt_Detection/Code_ReadMe.md

 4. Marker System:
    In the VueJS components, specific lines are responsible for rendering color markers based on the backend's prediction categories:
-   - Green Marker: Displayed when the image is classified as "Not an Oak Wilt."
+   - Green Marker: Displayed when the image is classified as "CHANGES OF COLORS ON TREE LEAVES"
    - Red Marker: Displayed when the image is classified as "This Picture Has Oak Wilt."
    - Orange Marker: Displayed for "High Chance of Oak Wilt."